OpenTreeOfLife/phylesystem-api/docs/README.md

 On failure, ```error``` will be set to 1 and ```description``` will provide details on why the request failed.

+Any POST request attempting to update a study with invalid JSON will be denied and an HTTP error code 400 will be returned.

 [Here](https://github.com/OpenTreeOfLife/phylesystem/compare/leto_study_9?expand=1)
 is an example commit created by the OpenTree API.